 1. Focus on stress management

-2. use hair care products that promote hair growth
+2. Use hair care products that promote hair growth

-3. avoid aggressive hair care
+3. Avoid harsh hair care products

 4. Create a hair care routine for hair loss